1. A miniature universe in your belly

 -

-Choose whole grains over refined grains.
+Choose whole grains rather than refined.

 -

-Invite legumes twice a week.
+Invite the legumes twice a week.

 -